-As noted in the interim hazard response letter (Reference 6.10), the local intense precipitation (LIP) flood-causing mechanism is not bound by the plant's CDB.
-Therefore, additional assessment of this flood-causing mechanism was necessary.
-The NRC staff used a graded approach to determine if this site would be subject to an integrated assessment for the reevaluated flooding hazard, or if a more focused evaluation can be performed in lieu of the integrated assessment.
-Based on the graded approach, St. Lucie completed a focused evaluation (Reference 6.20) to ensure appropriate actions are identified and taken to protect the plant from the reevaluated flood hazard.
-The NRC staff conducted a regulatory audit (Reference 6.22), completed its review of the focused evaluation (Reference 6.20) and concluded in the staff assessment (Reference 6.21) that the licensee provided sufficient information in response to the 50.54(f) letter.
+As noted in the interim hazard response letter (Reference 6.10), the local intense precipitation (LIP) and probable maximum flood concurrent with wind wave action flood-causing mechanisms were not bound by the CDB.
+Therefore, additional assessments of these flood-causing mechanisms were required.
+The NRC staff used a graded approach to determine if this site would need to perform an integrated assessment for the reevaluated flooding hazard, or if a focused evaluation would suffice.
+Based on the graded approach, Beaver Valley completed a focused evaluation (Reference 6.20) to ensure appropriate actions were identified and taken to protect the plant from the reevaluated flood hazard.
+The NRC staff conducted a regulatory audit (Reference 6.22), completed its review of the focused evaluation (Reference 6.20), and concluded in the staff assessment (Reference 6.21) that the licensee provided sufficient information in response to the 50.54(f) letter.
+Audit results were summarized in the staff assessment.
 No further regulatory actions are required related to the flood hazard reevaluations.